erratinsilentio/erratinsilentio/README.md

 ## 🚀 About Me
 &nbsp;I'm a beginner full stack developer, I study using The Odin Project and Full Stack Open, as well as other external sources.
 My goal is to create apps that help with mental health and personal development.
-And of course to have fun!
+I am also interested in web3 development!